DataFire/Integrations/integrations/generated/azure_recoveryservicesbackup/README.md

   * backupManagementType `string` (values: Invalid, AzureIaasVM, MAB, DPM, AzureBackupServer, AzureSql): The backup management type for the current job.
   * endTime `string`: The end time.
   * entityFriendlyName `string`: The friendly name of the entity on which the current job is executing.
-  * jobType `string`: This property is the discriminator for deciding between the specific types in the polymorhpic chain of types.
+  * jobType `string`: This property is the discriminator for deciding between the specific types in the polymorphic chain of types.
   * operation `string`: The operation name.
   * startTime `string`: The start time.
   * status `string`: The job status.

 ### JobQueryObject
 * JobQueryObject `object`: The filters to list the jobs.
-  * backupManagementType `string` (values: Invalid, AzureIaasVM, MAB, DPM, AzureBackupServer, AzureSql): Type of backup managmenent for the job.
+  * backupManagementType `string` (values: Invalid, AzureIaasVM, MAB, DPM, AzureBackupServer, AzureSql): Type of backup management for the job.
   * endTime `string`: The time when the job ends.
 The value is in UTC.
   * jobId `string`: The ID of the job.
 Each jobID is unique.
   * operation `string` (values: Invalid, ConfigureBackup, Backup, Restore, DisableBackup, DeleteBackupData): The type of operation.